carloscoral/Invoice-front/README.md

 docker compose up -d
 ```

-Currently the project is deployed in oracle VPC, the host is http://158.101.113.97
+Currently the project is deployed in oracle VPC, the host is http://158.101.113.97.
+Usar username 'admin' y password 'admin' para ingresar.